Full Mouth Rehabilitation

 Dental bridges do just as their name implies, they bridge the gap between teeth due to a missing tooth/teeth.
 These bridges rely on the strength of surrounding teeth to help stabilize the bite.
 If the missing tooth is not replaced, the surrounding teeth could shift into the open space.
 Bridges can be permanent or removable depending on your specific needed.

 If you have lost many or all of your teeth, Dentures may be an appropriate option to replace these missing teeth.
 Dentures can be removable or fixed depending on your preference, and they may be partial or full depending on how many teeth are lost.
 Dentures can be treated just like natural teeth, however, special care and adjustment is required if the dentures are removable.

 Dental implants are another option to replace missing teeth.
 Single or multiple teeth can be replaced at one time, as we offer both regular implants and full-arch implants at our office.
 Dental Implants are small titanium screws that are drilled into the jaw bone which are then covered by a crown, bridge or dentures to provide a natural-looking replacement for the missing teeth.
 The full-arch implant is first placed into the jaw and then allowed to fuse with the bone before the prosthetic is placed on top.
-Implants provide long-lasting support that most closely replaces the individual strength and stability of the natural teeth.
+Full-arch implants provide long-lasting support that most closely replaces the individual strength and stability of the natural teeth.